tonym/memly/README.md

 <p align="center">
   <strong>⚡ +26% Accuracy vs. OpenAI Memory • 🚀 91% Faster • 💰 90% Fewer Tokens</strong>
 </p>

+## What is Memly?
+Memly packages the Mem0 memory layer with a few convenience conventions we use in experiments:
+- **Typed memory events** (e.g., `OFFER_MADE`, `REFUND_APPROVED`, `KBA_PASSED`) for deterministic summaries and audit.
+- A thin **context-pack façade** that composes episodic TL;DR, key facts, and policy snippets with citations and version pins.
+- **Dual-surface policy model**: human-readable policy prose in a vector index; machine-enforced rules in a versioned registry.
+- Optional **hybrid retrieval** (lexical + vector) and reranking for policy/legal text.

+We use Memly to validate ideas quickly, then contribute stable improvements back to Mem0.

+> **Memly is not** a supported product or drop-in replacement for Mem0.
+Expect breaking changes; for production use [Mem0](https://github.com/mem0ai/mem0).

 ##  🔥 Research Highlights
 - **+26% Accuracy** over OpenAI Memory on the LOCOMO benchmark